inceptiongt/format_subtitle/README.md

 ## Summarize

-This is a TypeScript library that helps convert JSON subtitle files to SRT or TXT format, specifically designed for YouTube's auto-translate feature.
-It provides a simple command-line interface to transform subtitle files, making them compatible with YouTube's subtitle system or generating plain text files.
+This is a TypeScript library that helps convert JSON subtitle files to SRT or MD format, specifically designed for YouTube's auto-translate feature.
+It provides a simple command-line interface to transform subtitle files, making them compatible with YouTube's subtitle system or generating Markdown files with chapter titles.
 The tool is built using TSDX and supports various module formats including CJS, ESModules, and UMD.

 ## Command Line Usage

-This package provides a command-line interface for converting JSON subtitle files to SRT or TXT format.
+This package provides a command-line interface for converting JSON subtitle files to SRT or MD format.

 ### Installation